Find out about Surrey's focus on accessibility, from adapted programs to building access.

 At Surrey's indoor pools, you'll find:

-- Grandview Heights Aquatics Centre, Guildford Recreation Centre and Surrey Sports and Leisure Complex have adult-sized change tables.
+Grandview Heights Aquatics Centre, Guildford Recreation Centre, and Surrey Sports & Leisure Complex have adult-sized change tables.

 Crescent Beach received a beach wheelchair thanks to a donation from the Self-Advocates of Semiahmoo.
 The wheelchair is available free for loan from the lifeguard station in Sullivan Point Park.
 The wheelchair is available during the summer between the hours of 11:00am and 7:00pm.